Header Image 1

 What is the format for the Academic Scholarship?

 All our Sixth Form students study four A Levels.
 For scholarships, papers are taken in two of those prospective A Levels.
-There is also a Verbal Reasoning paper and an interview on the Scholarship Day at the School.
+There is also an interview on the Scholarship Day at the School.

 What is the format for the Music Scholarship?